-At the start of the SMAP mission, the intention was to set the SMAP frozen soil flag during internal SDS processing based on either the radar ground flag (see L3\FT\A ATBD) or on the GMAO-based $T{eff}$ .
-After the failure of the SMAP radar on July 7, 2015, a procedure was developed to replace the radar-based frozen soil flag with one generated from the SMAP radiometer data (see L3\FT\P ATBD).
-For the End-of-Prime-Mission data release, however, the frozen soil area fraction is still based on temperature information from the GMAO GEOS-5 model.
-Since the frozen soil flag is generated at high spatial resolution compared to the 36-km grid cell spacing of the L2\SM\P products, a frozen fraction is generated which affects soil moisture retrieval processing in the following way:
+At the start of the SMAP mission, the intention was to set the SMAP frozen soil flag during internal SDS processing based on either the radar ground flag (see L3_FT_A ATBD) or on the GMAO-based T{eff} .
+After the failure of the SMAP radar on July 7, 2015, a procedure was developed to replace the radar-based frozen soil flag with one generated from the SMAP radiometer data using normalized polarization ratios (see L3_FT_P ATBD).
+However, due to uncertainties in reference freeze/thaw conditions, subgrid scale heterogeneity, and polarization changes due to changing vegetation and soil moisture conditions during the growing season at low-to-mid latitudes, the L3_FT_P frozen flag can result in false F/T indications.
+For these reasons, currently (at the time of the R17 data release in 2020) the frozen soil area fraction is still based on the temperature information from the GMAO GEOS-FP model used by the SMAP operational processor (byte value of 0 or 8 in the Retrieval Quality Flag).
+Since the frozen soil flag is generated at high spatial resolution compared to the 36-km grid cell spacing of the L2_SM_P products, a frozen fraction is generated which affects soil moisture retrieval processing in the following way: